 Build Muscle With Bodyweight Exercises

 For example, who would argue that chin-ups are more effective than pulldowns for building a wide back?
-And parallel bar dips are at least as good as the bench press for developing the chest – as well as being about the best thing there is for triceps development.
+And parallel bar dips are at least as good as the bench press for developing the chest, as well as being about the best thing there is for the development of triceps.
 Glute ham raises are much better than leg curls for the hamstrings.
 And ab wheel rollouts and hanging leg raises are a lot better than the ab machine for the stomach and core.

 Apart from this, bodyweight exercises are much easier on the joints than conventional weight training.
 And they allow for a more natural range of motion than lifting a barbell or dumbbell does.

 However, you can’t simply do basic exercises, such as push-ups, inverted rows, and sit-ups, for increasingly higher reps and expect to get big and strong.
 That won’t work.

 What you need to do is build up to more advanced bodyweight exercises that require extremely high levels of full body tension and that you can only do for about 6 - 12 reps.
 This will lead to exceptional gains in strength and greatly increased muscle size.
 Just look at the upper body development of most male gymnasts, and you’ll see what I mean.

 You can also add resistance to many bodyweight exercises of course.
 Then it’s not strictly bodyweight training – it’s bodyweight plus resistance.
 But it’s still a highly effective method of training.

 You can do bodyweight exercises together with weight training if you wish.
 Or you can do just bodyweight exercises – it’s up to you.
 But either way, here are my top 7 bodyweight exercises for building muscle size and strength.